 PE Teacher Jason Leach shares how to play Mini Golf in your PE class:

 If you’re like me, you’re always looking for new ideas and creative solutions for physical education.
 In Spring of 2015, I came across a video about a Mini Golf Lesson on Ben Pirillo’s YouTube channel.
 If you’re not familiar with Ben Pirillo, he is the 2016 TAHPERD PE Teacher of the Year and 2016 SHAPE America’s Southern District PE Teacher of the Year.
 I’m always getting great ideas from him and this Mini Golf Lesson really grabbed my attention.
 Not only was the activity incredibly creative, but mini golf is a fun activity that students can connect to their experiences going to miniature golf courses.
+This idea also combines STEM with physical education.
 Continue reading →